What is the Teacher Training Program?

 Prior to class, students study an assigned portion of the text, usually a few pages long, and memorize the essential points.
 The class begins with chanted prayers and guided meditation.
 The teacher then reads from the book while giving commentary to the text.
 Next, the students divide into pairs to recall the text and try to recall the sections covered and bring up any points that need clarification.The teacher and students then conclude what to meditate on in the next class and how to practice during the week.
 Students then participate in taking down and putting up the shrine offerings and setting up the meditation room for the next class.

 Currently, there is not a separate TTP class, but those interested in this program may join the Sunday Foundation Program class, participating in that class with TTP commitments.
 That class will begin in February 2020 and the book being studied is How to Understand the Mind.

 How much will it cost?

-The cost is $100 a month to become a monthly member which also includes General Program Classes at Odiyana Center and its branches, day courses/workshops and retreats at the Center, and discounts on empowerments and other special events.
+The cost is $85 a month which includes a monthly membership to attend any of the General Program Classes at Odiyana Center and its branches, day courses, workshops and retreats at the Center, and discounts on empowerments and other special events.

 The benefits of the program are shared here in a transcript of a teaching given by Geshe Kelsang Gyatso,

 To join the TTP, students generally should have been attending the Foundation Program for a year or more.
 The books studied in Foundation Program are part of the preparation for the Teacher Training Program.
 If someone is interested in becoming part of Teacher Training Program, having understood the commitments, they would then need to take part in an interview with the Resident Teacher before being admitted to the program.
 To find out more about the Teacher Training Program, the prerequisites and how to apply, contact Ryan at 860.874.1970 or email at firstname.lastname@example.org